uday-andotra/VaR-MC-GARCH/README.markdown

 # VaR and CVaR Calculation using Monte Carlo Simulations

-This repository provides implementations and analyses of Value at Risk (VaR) and Conditional Value at Risk (CVaR) for a portfolio of stocks, specifically Apple (AAPL) and Google (GOOG), using Monte Carlo simulations and other statistical methods.
+This repository provides implementations and analyses of Value at Risk (VaR) and Conditional Value at Risk (CVaR) for a portfolio of stocks, specifically Apple (AAPL) and Google (GOOG), using Monte Carlo simulations and some statistical methods like GARCH to estimate volatility.
 It is designed for educational purposes, offering both theoretical insights and practical code to explore financial risk management techniques.

 ## Files in the Repository